clarkenewsh/final-year-project-vle-webapp/content/availableprojects/project-bizzare.md

 </div>

-## Top Tip
 <div class="text-block border-text-block">
-The build should be much more than you have ever been asked to do or done in any other module.
+TOP TIP: The build should be much more than you have ever been asked to do or done in any other module.
 </div>